Policy Number: HR-45

 - Position Abandonment

-- A Professional Staff Member whose absence is unscheduled and who has not communicated with his or her immediate supervisor for three consecutive workdays will be considered to have abandoned his or her position.
+- All persons to whom this policy applies whose absence is unscheduled and who has not communicated with his or her immediate supervisor for three consecutive workdays will be considered to have abandoned his or her position.

 - In the event that the individual has not contacted his or her immediate supervisor for three consecutive work-days, the supervisor should attempt to contact the individual by letter sent with request for confirmation of receipt (e.g., certified mail, return receipt requested or by a commercial delivery service such as UPS).
-This letter will be sent to the address of record and should state that the Professional Staff Member’s failure to return or notify the supervisor of his or her intentions will result in termination of employment due to job abandonment.
-The Professional Staff Member should be allowed one business day after the mailing to contact and respond to the supervisor.
-The HR Partner must be consulted prior to termination.
+This letter will be sent to the address of record and should state that the individual’s failure to return or notify the supervisor of his or her intentions will result in termination of employment due to job abandonment.
+The individual should be allowed one business day after the mailing to contact and respond to the supervisor.
+The Human Resources Business Partner must be consulted prior to termination.